annettedm/hangman/readme.md

   - show to a user if a guess is correct or not
   - show to a use when the fail attempts are over and the game is over

+Word
+  - take a word from a file based on a random number
+  - do checks of a player entry against the word
+    - check if a letter exists

 Game
- - generate a word
+ - manage requests to a word
- - check if a letter exists
  - check if a word is entered
  - manages attempts